fagerbua/react-js-spreadsheet/README.md

 # react-js-spreadsheet

-Experimental spreadsheet app.
-Very early stage.
 Built for fun and practice, not intended to be particularly useful.

+# Getting started

+* Clone the repository
+* `yarn start` launches the dev server
+* `yarn test` runs the tests
+* Hack away!

 # Roadmap